Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Waterproofing and Sealing Ceramics

-I often get asked this question.
+We often get questions about waterproofing and sealing ceramics.
 First, if you are firing stoneware or porcelain, read our tip about vitrification of clay.
 Your best means of achieving a waterproof piece is to fire your clay body to the right temperature.
 But there are cases where you cannot make your ware completely waterproof.

-I have a mug that is a cone 10 stoneware fired at cone 6; it is fine with cold water, but when I put hot water in it the bottom becomes damp.
+Here at the office, we have a mug that is a cone 10 stoneware fired at cone 6; it is fine with cold water, but when we put hot water in it the bottom becomes damp.
 What is happening is that when heated, the glaze probably expands and exposes tiny cracks, the hot water seeps through, and then through the clay.
 This will weaken the clay over time, and this piece definitely should not go through the dishwasher or in the microwave!

 The most common things I have heard potters say they use for waterproofing are: